cockroachdb/docs/v2.1/known-limitations.md

 ### Importing data using the PostgreSQL COPY protocol

-Currently the built-in SQL shell provided with CockroachDB (`cockroach sql` / `cockroach demo`) does not support importing data using the `COPY` statement.
+Currently, the built-in SQL shell provided with CockroachDB (`cockroach sql` / `cockroach demo`) does not support importing data using the `COPY` statement.
 Users can use the `psql` client command provided with PostgreSQL to load this data into CockroachDB instead.
-For details see [Import from generic SQL dump](https://www.cockroachlabs.com/docs/stable/import-data.html#import-from-generic-sql-dump).
+For details, see [Import from generic SQL dump](https://www.cockroachlabs.com/docs/stable/import-data.html#import-from-generic-sql-dump).

 [Tracking GitHub Issue](https://github.com/cockroachdb/cockroach/issues/16392)